mecha-cms/x.panel/README.md

 ### 2.8.0

+ - Added CSS variables to support theming by third-party extension and layout.
  - Added `column` and `columns` type so we can have sidebars.
  - Added `description` and `title` option for `menu`.
  - Added `gap` option for `tabs`.